Services and Procedures

 Trigger Point Injections

-Trigger point injections (TPI) are used to treat what are typically called “knots.”
-These spots in muscles that won’t relax can sometimes be felt just under the skin and can be incredibly painful, leading to pain in other areas of the body.
-A TPI involves injecting a corticosteroid into the affected area to relax the trigger point and alleviate pain.
+Trigger point injections (TPI) are used to treat what are typically called “knots”.
+These are spots in the muscle that won’t relax and can be incredibly painful.
+A TPI involves inject a steroid medication mixed with a local anesthetic into the affected area to relax the trigger point and alleviate the pain.

 Discogram and Arthrogram